-Special thanks to the Minneapolis Foundation the Downtown Minneapolis Neighborhood Association (DMNA) for their support of our Covid -19 essential efforts
+Special thanks to the Minneapolis Foundation the Downtown Minneapolis Neighborhood Association (DMNA) for their support of our Covid-19 essential efforts.

 Community health and wellness have been at the core of our mission since we opened 15 years ago.
 We take our role in local food access seriously.
 We are closely following CDC, Minnesota Department of Health and Minnesota Department of Agriculture guidance, recommending that masks and physical distancing are essential to mitigate the spread of COVID-19.

 Farmers markets have long been places to gather and build community.
 However, we must follow public health and safety recommendations and resist the urge to linger and socialize.
 We all have a critical role to play in preventing the spread of COVID-19.

 We have made the following changes to our market to ensure our community’s safety and do our part to help mitigate the spread of the COVID-19: